 The fund's statement of additional information provides additional information about the portfolio managers' compensation, other accounts managed by the portfolio managers, and the portfolio managers' ownership of shares of the fund.

 Management fee

-The fund pays Amundi US a fee for managing the fund and to cover the cost of providing certain services to the fund.
+The fund does not pay Amundi US a fee for managing the fund.